Psychevus/cryptography-suite/docs/usage.md

 cryptography-suite migrate-keys --from file --to vault
 ```

-Each key's type and SHA256 fingerprint are shown.
-The wizard accepts
+Each key's algorithm family, security level, and SHA256 fingerprint are shown.
-`y`, `n`, `all`, or `skip` for each key.
-RSA keys below 2048 bits are
+The wizard accepts `y`, `n`, `all`, or `skip` for each key.
+RSA keys below
-highlighted with a warning.
+2048 bits are highlighted with a warning.
+Post-quantum keys (e.g.,
+CRYSTALS-Kyber, Dilithium) are detected automatically and a warning is emitted
+if they operate in hybrid or legacy mode.

 ## Batch mode